 English manga readers who can’t wait for Demon Slayer: Kimetsu no Yaiba Season 2 to release can immediately pick up Volume 8 to read ahead of the anime’s story.
 Thankfully, the English volumes are already ahead of the anime.
 Alternatively, you can subscribe to Shonen Jump online and have access to all of the manga chapters immediately.

-Demon Slayer movie to adapt the Infinite Train story arc
+Demon Slayer movie release date set for October 2020: Film to adapt the Infinity Train story arc

 A Demon Slayer: Kimetsu no Yaiba movie was confirmed to be in production immediately following the airing of Demon Slayer Episode 26.
-The official title is Demon Slayer: Kimetsu no Yaiba: Demon Train Arc (Kimetsu no Yaiba: Mugen Ressha-Hen).
+The official title is Demon Slayer: Demon Train Arc (Kimetsu no Yaiba: Mugen Ressha-Hen).

 First season director Haruo Sotozaki and character designer Akira Matsushima are both returning for the production.
 Returning cast includes the Japanese voices for Tanjiro, Nezuko, Zenitsu Agatsuma, Inosuke Hashibira, and Kyojuro Rengoku.